deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 worker-pool-1-abc123-zzzzz     Ready    <none>   10m   v1.30.0
 ```

-> **Note:** Worker nodes display `<none>` for ROLES because control plane components run in the Seed Cluster.
+> 📝 **Note:** Worker nodes show `<none>` for ROLES because control plane components run in the Seed Cluster, not on these nodes.

 ---

 ## Chapter 5.
 Configuring external access

-To expose services to the internet, configure a load balancer with Traefik ingress controller connected to the DMZ network.
+To expose services to the internet, configure a load balancer with Traefik ingress controller connected to the OpenStack project network associated with the `dmz` floating-IP network.

 ### 5.1 Network architecture